 Cioppino is a rustic Italian-American fish stew, full of fresh seafood in a tomato and wine broth that tastes like the sea.
 It is also known as the Fisherman’s Stew.
 This is what we prepared for Christmas Eve dinner this year.
 It is our take on the Feast of the Seven Fishes.

-Cioppino originated with Italian immigrant fishermen in San Francisco in the late 1800’s using whatever seafood was left over from the day’s catch.
-Those fishermen would share with others who came home empty handed.
+It is said Cioppino originated with Italian immigrant fishermen in San Francisco in the late 1800s using whatever seafood was leftover from the day’s catch.
+Those fishermen would share with others who came home empty-handed.

 How to Make Cioppino

 The broth for this Fisherman’s stew is incredibly easy to make, with canned crushed tomatoes, white wine, and seafood stock.
 Seafood stock is not a readily available item in most grocery stores, so you could use clam juice or a suitable substitute (see note below in the recipe section).
 I use a product called Clam Base, which is a clam stock concentrate.
 Just add water for a very tasty broth.

 Freshly chopped fennel and dried fennel seeds team with garlic and onion to become a great flavor builder.
 After the Cioppino broth simmers, add the seafood, then cover and simmer until the shellfish opens.